 \begin{Proposition} Suppose $X$ is a geodesic space of diameter $D$ and $G$ is an Abelian group.
 There are no geodesic loops of length more than $2D$ and for $r>2D/3$ groups $\pi_1(\Rips(X,r),\bullet)$ and $H_1(\Rips(X,r),G)$ are trivial. \end{Proposition}

-\begin{proof} In a geodesic loops of length more than $2D$ there are points at distance more than $D$, a contradiction.
+\begin{proof} In a geodesic loop of length more than $2D$ there are points at distance more than $D$, a contradiction.
 The second statement follows by Theorem \ref{ThmPerBasis}.
-The last part follows by the Hurewicz Theorem and the Universal Coefficiants Theorem. \end{proof}
+The last part follows by the Hurewicz Theorem and the Universal Coefficients Theorem. \end{proof}